triton-inference-server/server/deploy/gke-marketplace-app/README.md

 - When EXTERNAL-IP stuck in pending state, user can do `kubectl describe svc istio-ingressgateway -n istio-system` to understand and cause, then proceed to increase quota for `Forwarding Rules` as `compute.googleapis.com/forwarding_rules`, `TARGET_POOLS` as `compute.googleapis.com/target_pools` or `HEALTH_CHECKS` as `compute.googleapis.com/health_checks`
 - GKE one click cluster creation doesn't support GPU node pools at the moment, users have to mannually create a compatible (>=1.18.7) cluster and attach node pool (T4 and A100 MIG recommended)
+- When Horizontal Pod Autoscaler(HPA) expand and all GPU node pool already utilized, GKE will request new GPU node and it can take between 4-7 minutes, it could be a long wait plus GPU driver install and image pulling.
+We recommend user to leverage multi-tier model serving and Triton's priority feature to create cushion for latency critical models, and allocate active standby GPU node for spike of requests.